-The heave offering or the târumah offering is found in the Old Testament.
+The heave-offering or the târumah offering is found in the Old Testament.
 Practicing the giving of the târumah is a spiritual exercise that trains our hearts and minds to keep an altar for the Lord.
 We are to set apart the târumah offering and to give it generously.
-The Lord is a holy God and this practice is our declaration to our obedience and trust in the Lord.
+The Lord is a holy God and this practice is our declaration of our obedience and trust in the Lord.

-Gifts are made “sacred,” not because one brings it to the priest.
-Instead, the gift is sacred because the giver set it apart from his income.
+Gifts are made “sacred,” not because one brings them to the priest.
+Instead, the gift is sacred because the giver sets it apart from his income.

-Gifts are made “sacred,” not because one brings it to the priest.
-Instead, the gift is sacred because the giver set it apart from his income.
-The firstfruits of the income are set apart as tithes and offerings, as well as târumah or heave offering.
-The act of separating the firstfruits makes the entire income holy because the giver is declaring that God is the source of the entire provision.
+Gifts are made “sacred,” not because one brings them to the priest.
+Instead, the gift is sacred because the giver sets it apart from his income.
+The first fruits of the income are set apart as tithes and offerings, as well as târumah or heave offering.
+The act of separating the first fruits makes the entire income holy because the giver is declaring that God is the source of the entire provision.
 Even when the giver is sacrificing only a portion of the income, the Lord can bless the whole lot, depending on the attitude of the giver’s heart.

 6 Take your burnt offerings and sacrifices to that place.
 Bring your special gifts and a tenth of everything you produce.
 Take with you what you have promised to give.
 Bring any other offerings you choose to give.
 And bring the male animals among your livestock that were born first to their mothers.
 (Deuteronomy 12:6, emphasis added)